Treatise: Why make it simple when you can make it complicated – The current situation in the German economy – Image: Xpert.Digital

 💡 The role of digitalization and technology

-Digitalization and the use of new technologies are key factors in promoting an innovative and solution-oriented economic culture.
-They open up opportunities for increasing efficiency, opening up new markets and developing innovative products and services:
+Digitalization and the use of new technologies are key factors in fostering an innovative and solution-oriented business culture.
+They open up opportunities for increased efficiency, the development of new markets, and the creation of innovative products and services

 Employees should be trained in digital technologies and methods.